Reports overview

 The Total cases report gives a complete picture of overall demand by combining both chats and tickets during a selected time frame.
 More specifically, the Total chats metric breaks this down to show how many conversations were handled automatically by AI agents, manually by agents, or through a combination of both.

-Similarly, the New tickets and Tickets solved reports provide insight into how many support issues are being generated and resolved, while Tickets closed shows the total number of tickets marked as finalized.
+Similarly, the New tickets and Tickets solved reports provide insight into how many support issues are being generated and resolved, while the Closed tickets report shows the total number of tickets marked as finalized.
 These metrics help teams monitor workload and identify trends in customer inquiries.

 Customer satisfaction (CSAT) insights